stareat/wahoo-kickr-bike-shift-display/README.md

 - Upload sketch

 ### Cycling Power Measurement (Power & Cadence)
 As mentioned in the GATT Specification Supplement document the Service 0x1818 holds the characteristic 0x2A63.
-The first UINT16 (unsigned 16-bits integer) holds the FLAGS in our Case "3C00" (as little-endian) and so we get "00000000 00111100".
-Section "3.59.2.1 Flags field" tells us which values are submitted:
+The first UINT16 (unsigned 16-bits integer) holds the FLAGS.
+In our Case "3C00" (as little-endian) and so we get "00000000 00111100".
+Section "3.59.2.1 Flags field" in the document tells us which values are beeing submitted:

 - Pedal Power Balance Present: False
 - Pedal Power Balance Reference: Unknown